-It's that time of the year when our kids' brains become clouded by thoughts of candy and parties, brightly-wrapped gifts, and winter break.
-The holiday-time commercials start running on repeat, and before we know it, wish list-writing will replace homework and chores.
+It's that time of the year when our kids' brains are filled with thoughts of candy and parties, brightly-wrapped gifts, and winter break.
+The holiday-time commercials are running on repeat, and before we know it, wish list writing is in danger of eclipsing homework and chores!

 But it doesn’t have to be all about indulgence.
 The holiday season is the perfect time to talk with your children about important subjects like kindness, generosity, and charitable giving.

 As I've previously shared, as both a parent and as an educator, I love using books to invite kids to think and talk about big life topics.
 And we're all so fortunate that there are so many incredible titles available to help children learn from positive role models.
 By sharing stories that encompass empathetic qualities, you can help your children find opportunities to be generous in their everyday lives.

 1. Thank You, Stinky Face by Lisa McCourt will help your younger reader learn the importance of showing appreciation of others and their unique gifts.